Skip to main content

 Banyalbufar is one of the last remaining authentic coastal villages in Mallorca.
 It clings to the western coastline of the island on a steep hillside at the edge of the Serra de Tramuntana mountain range.
 Most people come to Banyalbufar to see one thing, its ancient terraced hillsides descending down to the sea, but glorious views of the Tramuntana mountains and amazing sunsets also await you here.

-There is little sign of tourism in Banyalbufar, you will find just a couple of simple hotels, cafes and an art gallery.
+There is little sign of tourism in Banyalbufar - you will find a couple of simple hotels, cafés and an art gallery.
 Its remote location means there’s only a small number of residents in the village.
-If you are keen to get away from the touristy side of Mallorca, then Banyalbufar is the place to visit.
+If you're keen to get away from the touristy side of Mallorca, then Banyalbufar is the place to visit.
 This small and traditional village is steeped in history, which is amplified by the ancient blonde stone buildings that line every road and lane.
-These, combined with historical landmarks like the church of La Nativitat de Santa Maria which houses one of the most valuable Baroque organs in the world, create an old-world charm to the place.
 Its charms have attracted many artists to the point that many say that Banyalbufar will be the next Deià.

 History & Culture in Banyalbufar